City of Refugees: The Story of Three Newcomers Who Breathed Life into a Dying American Town

 Robert Mack, Dec.

-Explores the frustration and futility of seeking love from others, instead of yourself―and in the future, instead of in the present.
+Mack explores the frustration and futility of seeking love from others, instead of oneself—and in the future, instead of the present.

 John Lewis and Jelani Cobb, out now